PartCo: Part-Level Correspondence Priors Enhance Category Discovery: Related Work

-\textbf{Category Discovery.} Novel Class Discovery (NCD)~\citep{han2019learning} facilitates knowledge transfer from known to unseen categories through transfer clustering.
-Since its introduction, various methods are developed to advance NCD~\citep{han2020automatically, han2021autonovel,jia2021joint, zhao2021novel, ncl, fini2021unified}.
-Generalized Category Discovery (GCD)~\citep{vaze2022generalized} extends NCD by incorporating unlabeled data from both known and unknown classes, presenting additional challenges.
-Subsequent research on GCD proposes diverse strategies to address these complexities~\citep{ cao2022open, joseph2022novel, pu2023dynamic, hao2023cipr,cendra2024promptccd, wang2024hilo, liu2025debgcd}.
-For example, SimGCD~\citep{wen2023parametric} introduces a parametric classifier with mean entropy regularization, while GPC~\citep{Zhao_2023_ICCV} utilizes Gaussian mixture models to learn robust representations and estimate the number of unknown categories.
-SPTNet~\citep{wang2024sptnet} employs spatial prompt tuning to enhance focus on specific object parts, improving knowledge transfer in GCD tasks.
-Recently, FlipClass~\citep{lin2024flipped} dynamically updates the teacher model to align with the student's attention, ensuring consistency across all classes, and SelEx~\citep{RastegarECCV2024} achieves SOTA performance on fine-grained datasets through hierarchical semi-supervised $k$-means clustering.
-Additionally, category discovery is explored in various contexts, including multi-modal settings~\citep{jia2021joint}, continual learning~\citep{zhang2022grow,cendra2024promptccd}, federated environments~\citep{pu2024federated}, and handling domain shifts~\citep{wang2024hilo}.
-Our work contributes to this body of research by introducing PartCo, which integrates part-level visual feature correspondences to enhance category discovery.
-This approach not only improves the accuracy and robustness of discovering novel categories but also provides a more nuanced understanding of category relationships through finer-grained semantic structures, offering a novel framework for category discovery.
+\textbf{Category Discovery.} Novel Class Discovery (NCD)~\cite{han2019learning} facilitates knowledge transfer from known to unseen categories, by considering it as a transfer clustering problem.
+Since its introduction, various methods are developed to advance NCD~\cite{han2020automatically, han2021autonovel,jia2021joint, zhao2021novel, ncl, fini2021unified}.
+Generalized Category Discovery (GCD)~\cite{vaze2022generalized} extends NCD by incorporating unlabeled data from both known and unknown classes, presenting additional challenges.
+Subsequent research on GCD proposes diverse strategies to address these complexities~\cite{ cao2022open, joseph2022novel, pu2023dynamic, hao2023cipr,cendra2024promptccd, wang2024hilo, liu2025debgcd, han2025consistent}.
+For example, SimGCD~\cite{wen2023parametric} introduces a parametric classifier with mean entropy regularization, while GPC~\cite{Zhao_2023_ICCV} utilizes Gaussian mixture models to learn robust representations and estimate the number of unknown categories.
+SPTNet~\cite{wang2024sptnet} employs spatial prompt tuning to enhance focus on specific object parts, improving knowledge transfer in GCD tasks.
+Recently, FlipClass~\cite{lin2024flipped} dynamically updates the teacher model to align with the student's attention, ensuring consistency in all classes, SelEx~\cite{RastegarECCV2024} achieves strong performance in fine-grained datasets through hierarchical semi-supervised $k$-means clustering, NC-GCD~\cite{han2025consistent} leverages a neural collapse-inspired framework for generalized category discovery, and HypCD~\cite{liu2025hyperbolic} achieves strong performances by learning representation in hyperbolic space.
+Additionally, category discovery is explored in various contexts, including multi-modal settings~\cite{jia2021joint}, continual learning~\cite{zhang2022grow,cendra2024promptccd}, federated environments~\cite{pu2024federated}, and handling domain shifts~\cite{wang2024hilo}.
+More recently, APL~\cite{dai2025adaptive} and PartGCD~\cite{wang2025learning} have explored incorporating part-level information into GCD.
+APL learns part queries guided by DINO priors and replaces the backbone's classification features with an aggregated part representation, while PartGCD introduces adaptive part decomposition based on Gaussian Mixture Models together with a part discrepancy regularization that explicitly separates part features.
+In contrast, PartCo introduces explicit part-level correspondence priors derived from frozen pretrained features and uses them as a training-only supervisory signal, without modifying the original architecture or inference path of the host baseline.
+This distinction makes PartCo a novel yet simple and flexible framework that can be integrated into different GCD methods while improving category discovery through explicit part-level correspondence priors.